This is https://jim-quinn7.blogspot.com/ Investigating

 The engine ECU (control electronics and software) were apparently NOT AT ALL Checked - they actually over-wrote the Flight Software by Test Software it appears, so had no NO IDEA how in-flight reactions were doing - for example, the AAIB 1/2010 Data plots showed that the Software said the engines went into surge - was that Software working correctly?
 No Idea, for they never checked it!
 It is quite possible that they were not in surge of course (both engines at the same time maybe unlikely (unless high AoA!), but both fuel flows dropping to zero unlikely too (unless tanks run dry!) .......how do you know if you never check?

 Note : AAIB 1/2010 has 27 pages of fuel icing thinking and testing.
-Very many more pages than any other single item.
+Very many many more pages than ......... what else was missing?

 And their Engine Fuel System Diagram IS a DISASTER - this is AAIB 1/2010 :

 Thus my Trent Engine Fuel System diagram, given all the several descriptions in AAIB 1/2010 (I had/have no pre knowledge of the Trent), noting that I have given you Questions (not answered in AAIB 1/2010) about the ECU's Affects too (Electronic Control Unit - which includes the Software).
-Also I supply info about Compressor Air-bleeds (Offtakes) which directly help prevent surge, and also driven by the ECU (questioning the surge indication on the trace below, from the ECU, it would have been useful to see what the ECU would have done with the info - open bleed valves?
+Also I supply info about Compressor Air-bleeds (Offtakes) which directly help prevent surge, and also driven by the ECU (questioning the surge indication on the trace below, from the ECU), it would have been useful to see what the ECU would have done with the info - open bleed valves?

 No Logic Diagram to help understand - to question!) : ACOC - Air Cooled Oil Cooler, FCOC Fuel Cooled Oil Cooler (the latter iced up reducing fuel flow according to RR/AAIB, noting that that ice melted before any engine parts were inspected, and the Oil was surely warm at 85C at least, for ACOC cooling is limited at ground level and idle.....).